frederic-perez/Cardiac-electrophysiology/glossary.md

 __-poiesis__ _suff_ Production; creation; formation: _hematopoiesis_.
 __-rrhaphy__ _suff_ (Surgery) Surgical suturing (the surgeon sewed something up).
 From Greek _rhaphē_, suture.
 __-tomy__ _suff_ (Surgery) indicating a surgical cutting of a specified part or tissue (the surgeon cut something): _gastrotomy_, _lobotomy_.
+__12 derivations__ _n_ A derivation is the process of getting something from something else.
+The process of getting or collecting things or information. _A standard ECG uses 12 derivations to examine the heart's electrical potentials from 12 different viewpoints._
 __ablate__ _v_ To remove or destroy the function of (a body organ or tissue).
 __ablation__ _n_ The act or process of ablating.
 __akinesis___ _n_ Motionlessness attributable to a temporary paralysis.